framps/raspiBackupDoc/README.md

 > A big thank you therefore goes to [rpi-simonz](https://github.com/rpi-simonz/), who single-handedly did all the groundwork with great enthusiasm and dedication to bring the raspiBackup
 > documentation into a new format and make it clearer.
 In doing so, he also initiated a revision of the documentation that was long
 > overdue.
-> All pages were translated into English with the help of Deepl.
+> All German pages were translated into English with the help of [DeepL](https://www.deepl.com) to speed up the deployment.
 >
 > All the documentation about the tool chain created by @rpi-simonz an others is written in German.
 If somebody is interested to add new pages or enhance the documentaion please create an issue and
 > you will get help to complete your task 😉

-Translated with DeepL.com (free version)
 > [!NOTE]
 > Dieses Repository wurde initial von [rpi-simonz](https://github.com/rpi-simonz) erstellt mit all seiner Logik
 > sowie allen deutschen Seiten, die von [framps Webseite](https://www.linux-tips-and-tricks.de/de/raspibackup) übernommen wurden um die angestaubte Dokumentation auf Vordermann zu bringen.
 Letztendlich wurde dieses Repository von ihm an framp